 And we did spy quite a few of these beasts as we glided along the water.

 Along the way, we met happy sellers paddling along selling their wares.

 I loved the fact we could see right into the local houses.

 One of my favorite moments was finding these children busy at home in their ‘kitchen’ – really the room area is shared.

 It was school holidays, so we watched as several boys jumped off a bridge into the canal.

 The long-tail boat then stopped and we climbed onto some wooden walkways that seemed to ‘string the houses together’.

 Here we entered a local community.
 It was an Artist Village.
-In Thai it is called ‘Baan Silapin‘ in Klong Bang Luang (which is translated to English as Artist Village).
+In Thai, it is called ‘Baan Silapin‘ in Klong Bang Luang (which is translated into English as Artist Village).